laalaguer/docker-tutorial/class1/README.md

 drwxr-xr-x   12 root     root          4096 Dec 26 21:32 var
 ```

 As we see above, We are logging into the fresh created container with the user `root` and inside the directory `/`.
 We can create a file `abc.txt` inside the directory, but when we run again and check the directory, it is not there.
 Why?
-Because each time we do a 'docker run' command, it will create a new container, and the contaner will be `stop` status once the command you supplied to run is exited.
+Because each time we do a 'docker run' command, it will create a new container, and the contaner will be `stopped` status once the command you supplied to run is exited.

 # Check runnning containers and stopped containers
 ```
 # Command format: docker ps [-a]
 # Check running containers
-root@JapanBackup:~# docker ps
+root@my-computer:~# docker ps
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 # Check all containers, including stopped containers
-root@JapanBackup:~# docker ps -a
+root@my-computer:~# docker ps -a
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS                      PORTS               NAMES
 332100b9a2b8        alpine              "ls -l"             7 minutes ago       Exited (0) 7 minutes ago                        pedantic_wright
 e764abab6365        alpine              "touch abc.txt"     7 minutes ago       Exited (0) 7 minutes ago                        happy_swartz